EOSIO/eosio.cdt/docs/06_how-to-guides/30_key-value-api/kv_map/10_how-to-use-kv-map.md

 ## Prerequisites

 * The EOSIO development environment, for details consult the [Get Started](https://developers.eos.io/welcome/latest/getting-started/development-environment/introduction) Guide.
-* A smart contract, let’s call it `smrtcontract`.
+* A smart contract named `smrtcontract`.
-* A user defined type, let’s call it `person`, which defines the data which is stored in the map.
+* A user defined type named `person`, which defines the data stored in the map.

 Refer to the following possible implementation of your starting point.